microsoft/WhatTheHack/007-AzureMonitoring/Coach/Solution-05.md

 ![](https://github.com/msghaleb/AzureMonitorHackathon/raw/master/images/image87_2.png)
 You may not see all nodes, as this is also hosted on a VMSS.
 >**Important:** You will need to give access to your AKS cluster on the Container Registry (ACR) to be able to pull the image and deploy it.
 To do so and for learning purposes give both the AKS and the Agent Pool Contributor rights on the ACR.
->The AKS and the Agentpool Manage Identities are called after the AKS name.
+>The AKS and the Agent Pool Managed Identities are called after the AKS name.

 ![](https://github.com/msghaleb/AzureMonitorHackathon/raw/master/images/image88.png)
 - Run the following command to deploy the cluster role bindings: